DanCardin/cappa/docs/source/rich.md

 [invoke](cappa.invoke) or [parse](cappa.parse), which will used when rendering help-text output (and error messaging).

-Cappa's theme defines and uses the follwing style groups, which you would need to also supply:
+Cappa's theme defines and uses the following style groups, which you would need to also supply:

 - `cappa.prog`